 In the aftermath of the 1865 balcony tragedy, Booth fled and was slain by the gun of Union soldier Boston Corbett and interred in D.C. after an autopsy and the removal of several vertebrae and the fatal bullet.
 The body was subsequently relocated to a warehouse at the Washington Arsenal.
 Four years after he met with justice, the actor’s corpse was emancipated from government oversight and was allowed to be reburied in Baltimore by his family.
 A Brooklyn Daily Eagle reporter happened to be visiting with President Johnson in the White House when the transfer was made, allowing him to be eyewitness to the grim process and the state of the remains, which he said retained much of the departed’s “manly beauty.”
 An article in an 1877 edition of the paper recalled the undertaking.

 The reason Confederate statues stand in America are twofold.

 Those erected in the aftermath of the Civil War were permitted, even endorsed, by Union politicians and periodicals as a means of appeasing the vanquished in a conflict that killed more Americans than any war before or since.
 It was, of course, bizarre reasoning, as the statuary became more than just participation trophies for traitors but also served as vestiges of slavery, states’ rights and supremacy for the conquered to cling to.

-The more recent Confederate monuments in the U.S., even built in some states like Arizona which wasn’t even a state of the time of the war nor participated in it, are clearly meant to communicate white dominance.
+The more recent Confederate monuments in the U.S. are clearly meant to communicate white dominance.
 It’s questionable at best that they would have been allowed to exist at all were it not for the many similar tributes already dotting the nation.
 The original sin made possible the many even darker ones to follow.

 Two excerpts follow.